Arisiar/YOLOv3_Tensorflow/README.md

 <div align=center><img src="./img/network.jpg" width="700px/"></div>

 YOLOv3 predicts boxes at 3 different scales 13, 26 and 52 by using Darknet-53 and feature pyramid nerwork(FPN).
-It has 75 convolutional layers(53 for Darknet and 23 for FPN) with the 416 x 416 inputs, then an input image will yield an output of size 13 x 13 by daeknet-53 and FPN will use these feature maps from eariler in the nerwork to predict which have stride 32, 16 and 8.
+It has 75 convolutional layers with the 416 x 416 inputs, then an input image will yield an output of size 13 x 13 by darknet-53 and FPN will use these feature maps from eariler in the nerwork which have stride 32, 16 and 8.

 - **Anchor box**

+The direct prediction about width and height of the bounding boxes is a intuitive idea.
+However, it might lead to unstable gradients during training.
+Instead, simply offset with the predefined bounding boxes is another useful method called anchors.

 ### Predictions

-The tensor is N × N × (3 x (4 + 1 + 80)) for the 4 bounding box offsets, 1 objectness prediction, and 80 class predictions.
+The output tensor is N × N × S x (4 + 1 + 80) for the 4 bounding box offsets, 1 objectness prediction, and 80 class predictions.
+N x N x S represents the number of grids with S = 3 anchor boxes.

 <img src="./img/predictions.jpg" width="200px/">